Back to Career Hacks

 Ricursive Intelligence went from $35M Seed to $300M Series A in just 2 months, reaching a $4B valuation four months after founding.

-The most important number from 2025 venture capital:
+The number that anchors all of 2025 venture capital:

-In Q1 2026, this concentration intensified further.
+In Q1 2026 the concentration got tighter still.
 Crunchbase reported:

 "Investors poured $300 billion into 6,000 startups globally in the quarter...
 AI shattered records, with $242 billion — 80% of total global venture funding — going to companies in the sector."